 - Additional camper insurance is necessary for travelling around Australia by camper.

 - You should be familiar with the basic campervan essentials and the kind of experience.

 How to Find Cheap Campervans in Australia

-The same for hiring a car, you can use the site with fast and easy searches that you can compare, to find the best camper for your Australian adventure.
-Booking is Online and the payment of the deposit has to take place 6 weeks before the camper pick-up.
+The same for hiring a car, you can use the site with fast and easy searches to compare and find the best camper for your Australian adventure.
+Booking is Online, and the deposit payment has to take place 6 weeks before the camper pick-up.